 - Drought – Seasonal drought may increase in duration and frequency, which could affect source water quality and substantially reduce river flows and available water supply.

-The CCAP works with all PWD divisions to make sure that climate change is considered in long term planning efforts.
-While climate change presents new challenges to managing our water resources, the good news is that PWD is already working towards solutions and has many of the necessary systems and programs in place to monitor, understand and respond to climate change impacts.
+The CCAP works with divisions and units across PWD to make sure that climate change is considered in long term planning efforts.
+While climate change presents new challenges for managing our water resources, the good news is that PWD is already working towards solutions and has many of the necessary systems and programs in place to monitor, understand, and respond to climate change impacts.

-PWD has two programs dedicated to addressing climate change, one focused on mitigation and one focused on adaptation, and PWD is already building resiliency through the Green City, Clean Waters plan, long-term water and wastewater plans, and the efficient operation and management of infrastructure systems.
+PWD has two programs dedicated to addressing climate change, one focused on mitigation (PWD’s Energy Program) and one focused on adaptation (CCAP).
+PWD is already building resiliency through the Green City, Clean Waters plan, long-term water and wastewater plans, and the efficient operation and management of infrastructure systems.